SYME STUDENT LIFE

 IMG_2366.jpg

-There are three-tier drawer storage cases (width 46.2 cm x depth 34.7 cm x height 16.3 cm) and hanger rack.
-Depending on the number of people, the hanger rack may be shared with a roommate.
+Each student has a three-tier drawer set (approx. 46.2cm x 34.7cm x 16.3cm per drawer) and access to a hanger rack.
+Depending on room occupancy, the hanger rack may be shared with a roommate.